thegamerx1/thatquizhack/readme.md

 Running the script without the quick run will make it run in local mode

+# Known issues

+* Fraction math with negative numbers returns numbers with not negative

 # Instructions

 1. Open debug console